-The Program will foster both mixed-use, community-based development, and major infrastructure improvements that will support economic revitalization in Puerto Rico.
-The Program may also respond to the varied opportunities that the designation of OZ provides across the Island.
+The Program will foster both mixed-use2, community-based development, and major infrastructure improvements that will support economic revitalization in Puerto Rico.
+The Program may also respond to the varied opportunities that the designation of OZ3 provides across the Island.
 The objective of the Program is to develop a series of projects that will result in economic development and make Puerto Rico more competitive for the creation and/or attraction of high impact economic activities.
 These projects will result in large-scale commercial and industrial development that will address a variety of economic revitalization priorities.
 This may include, but is not limited to the development and/or redevelopment of:

-- Commercial developments that create high impact economic activity, such as shipping distribution centers or office buildings, industrial/manufacturing complexes such as factories, industrial parks and R&D laboratories, hotels, and public commercial spaces such as convention centers or parking garages, amongst others.
-Commercial developments that do not meet the high-impact definition are also eligible, however high-impact activities may receive bonus points; - Mixed-use developments whereby projects will support business opportunities and other economic development in support of housing; and - Infrastructure development to support large economic revitalization activities.
-This includes, but is not limited to, transportation facilities (new roads, street rehabilitation, sidewalk improvements, streetlights, parking facilities, streetscape improvements, etc.) and water, sewer, and drainage improvements directly supporting an economic revitalization activity.
+Commercial developments that create high impact economic activity, such as shipping distribution centers or office buildings, industrial/manufacturing complexes such as factories, industrial parks and R&D laboratories, hotels, and public commercial spaces such as convention centers or parking garages, amongst others.
+Commercial developments that do not meet the high-impact definition are also eligible, however high-impact activities may receive bonus points;

-&lt;sup>2 The IPG Program will only fund the commercial portion of any mixed-use developments.
+2 The IPG Program will only fund the commercial portion of any mixed-use developments.

-&lt;sup>3 An interactive map of opportunity zones in Puerto Rico can be found:
+3 An interactive map of opportunity zones in Puerto Rico can be found: